-- Silver - Thiobencarb - Turbidity - Zinc - Total Dissolved Solids - Specific Conductance - Chloride - Sulfate - 3.
-The Drinking Water Program collects violation information for the following state requirements: - Operator Certification (OP) failure of a PWS to have an operator certified by the state at the appropriate certification level - Waterworks Standards (WW) failure to comply with the California Waterworks Standards - Permit (PT/PP) operating a water system without a permit, or violation of a permit provision - Annual Report (AR) failure to submit an annual report to the Drinking Water Program - Cross-Connection Control (CC) failure to comply with the Cross-Connection Control Regulations - Treatment Technique (T1) failure to provide treatment as specified in the operating permit - Reporting Requirement (RR) failure to submit a compliance report to the Drinking Water Program, including those related to the school lead sampling program or PFAS (California Health and Safety Code (CHSC) section 116277) - Lead Service Line Inventory (LSL)- failure to comply with the requirements of CHSC section 116885
+- Silver - Thiobencarb - Turbidity - Zinc - Total Dissolved Solids (TDS) - Specific Conductance - Chloride - Sulfate - 3.
+The Drinking Water Program collects violation information for the following state requirements: - Operator Certification (OP) failure of a PWS to have an operator certified by the state at the appropriate certification level - Waterworks Standards (WW) failure to comply with the California Waterworks Standards - Permit (PT/PP) operating a water system without a permit, or violation of a permit provision - Annual Report (AR) failure to submit an annual report to the Drinking Water Program - Cross-Connection Control (CC) failure to comply with the Cross-Connection Control Regulations - Treatment Technique (TT) failure to provide treatment as specified in the operating permit - Reporting Requirement (RR) failure to submit a compliance report to the Drinking Water Program, including those related to the school lead sampling program or PFAS (California Health and Safety Code (CHSC) section 116277) - Point of Use/Point of Entry (POU/POE) maximum contaminant violation for treatment devices serving a single water tap or a single building - Lead Service Line Inventory (LSL)

+failure to comply with the requirements of CHSC section 116885

 Chapter 2.
-Review of 2021 Violation Data
+Review of 2022 Violation Data